Mugi-wara2048/ARC-Network/README.md

 # ARC-Network
-Deploy your contract to Arc Testnet
+Deploy your contract to Arc-Testnet